ARISE-Initiative/robosuite/docs/modules/renderers.md

   - Nvidia GPU with VRAM > 6.0GB
   - Nvidia driver >= 384
   - CUDA >= 9.0, CuDNN >= v7
-- Mac OS X
+- macOS
   - Tested on 10.15
   - PBR features not supported

-**NOTE**: Since PBR is not supported on Mac OS X, colors and textures will look rather flat.
-More realistic images are obtained on Linux/Windows.
+**NOTE**: Since PBR is not supported on macOS, colors and textures will look flat.
+More realistic renderings can be obtained on Linux and Windows.

 Other system configurations may work, but have not been extensively tested.